Why You Shouldn't Buy a Cheap Solar PV System

 Infinite Energy takes great care in selecting their BOS components.
 For example, isolators can range in price from $20 to $100.
 We could certainly offer our customers cheaper systems by choosing the cheaper isolator, but we opt for the more expensive because it means a better performing system for our customers.

 Companies know they can get away with using cheaper parts in the BOS, as this is usually not thought about often, and generally most customers have little knowledge in this area.
 You can of course ask the solar company for a list of the BOS they use, and then do your own research.
 However, for many this is just too time consuming.
 Simply by comparing prices amongst your various quotes, if there is one (or a few) that seem to be significantly cheaper, you can often ensure the company have found some way to reduce their costs in this department.

 Purchasing the Cheapest System May Impact Your Returns

 In addition to reducing carbon emissions, most homeowners purchase a solar PV system to save on their electricity bills.
 Because payback periods for solar PV systems can be anywhere between 2-5 years, it might end up being a few years before you’re able to directly pocket any savings.

 Therefore, your solar PV system will essentially only save you money if it continues to perform after the payback period.
 While purchasing a good quality system may cost you more initially, you have the peace of mind that it will continue to perform and save you money long into the future.
-The cost of replacing faulty parts in the future will be substantially more expensive, and completely nullify any savings you may have made in the short-term.
+It’s also important to note that most older systems cannot be repaired due to the components no longer being available.
+Therefore, it will not be an inexpensive repair but a full replacement, completely nullifying any savings you may have made in the short-term.